Towns, Beaches and the Abrolhos Archipelago in the far south of Bahia

 Praia da Costa do Atlântico em Nova Viçosa

-1.2.5.
+2.2.5.
 Sabacuí Beach

 Praia Sabacuí em Nova Viçosa

-2. Caravelas
+3. Caravelas

-It is 870 km from Salvador and 36 km south of Prado, on the BA-001, on the banks of the Caravelas River, which meets the sea there.
+The town of Caravelas is 870 kilometres from Salvador and 36 kilometres south of Prado, on the BA-001, on the banks of the Caravelas River, which meets the sea.
+Along the coast, close to the town, there are beautiful beaches such as Kitongo, Grauçá and Iemanjá, in Barra de Caravelas.

-Founded in 1,503, it became an important commercial centre in the 17th and 18th centuries.
-Today, this charming colonial town and its neighbouring beaches are ideal places for leisure, where many tourists converge.
+The town of Caravelas is known for its religious festivals, which attract thousands of devotees.
+Founded in 1503, it became an important commercial centre in the 17th and 18th centuries.
+Today, this charming colonial town and its neighbouring beaches are ideal places for leisure, attracting many tourists.

-3. Alcobaça
+4. Alcobaça

 Alcobaça na Bahia

-4. Prado
+5. Prado

 Guia Turístico de Prado e Abrolhos

-With its 84 km of beaches still little explored, we can appreciate beautiful cliff formations, in a gradient of colours that vary between ochre, beige and red; streams that wind along almost the entire coastline and beaches with calm, warm and inviting waters.
+With 84 km of little-explored beaches, the city offers beautiful cliff formations in a gradient of colours that vary between ochre, beige and red; creeks that meander along almost the entire coastline and beaches with calm, warm and inviting waters.
+Monazite sand, much sought after for its medicinal properties, is found on several beaches, such as Areia Preta, Cumuruxatiba and Japara.

-4.1.1.
-Praia de Prado or Centre
+5.1.1.
+Prado Beach or Centre

-Praia do Centro in Prado
+Praia do Centro em Prado

-4.1.2.
-Novo Prado Beach
+5.1.2.
+Praia Novo Prado

 Praia Novo Prado em Prado

-4.1.3.
+5.1.3.
 Praia da Paixão

 Praia da Paixão em Prado

-Paixão beach is very popular for its good infrastructure framed by cliffs, rocks and streams.
-The coastal road that connects Prado to Cumuruxatiba begins there and has a beautiful view, with huge cliffs, full of coconut trees.
+Praia da Paixão is popular for its good infrastructure, framed by cliffs, rocks and streams.
+The Estrada Litorânea, which links Prado to Cumuruxatiba, starts there and offers a beautiful view, with huge cliffs full of coconut trees.

 Praia da Barra em Prado

-4.1.5.
-Guaratiba Beach
+5.1.5 Guaratiba Beach

 Praia de Guaratiba em Prado

 The beach is a meeting point for foreigners, especially Italians.
-It is 14 kilometres from the centre.
+It is located 14 kilometres from the centre.

 Praia da Viçosa em Prado